-Kandinsky augmented his colour theory with new elements of visual psychology, and the research of Gestalt psychologists influenced him.
+Kandinsky augmented his colour theory with the elements of visual psychology and Gestalt psychologist research which had an influenced on him.
 In the study of perception, Gestalt psychologists stipulate that impressions are the products of complex interactions among various stimuli.
 The gestalt effect is the capability of our brain to generate whole forms, particularly about the visual recognition of global figures instead of just collections of simpler and separate elements such as points, lines and curves.

-In this painting and many of Kandinsky’s works, the identification of the forms and the masses present on the canvas is the first view.
+In this painting and many of Kandinsky’s works, the identification of the forms and the masses presented on the canvas is the first or initial view.
 The inner reality of the work requires more profound observation of the relationship of all the elements and their harmony.

 Wassily Kandinsky is credited with painting one of the first recognised purely abstract works.
 Born in Moscow, he studying law and economics and began painting studies at the age of 30.
 Kandinsky was unsympathetic to the official theories on art in Communist Moscow, and he moved to Germany in 1920.
 There, Kandinsky taught at the Bauhaus school of art and architecture from 1922 until the Nazis closed it in 1933.
 He then moved to France, where he lived for the rest of his life, becoming a French citizen in 1939 and producing some of his most prominent art.